samchungy/zod-openapi/README.md

 }
 ```

-This can be an extremely powerful way to generate better Open API documentation.
+This can be an extremely powerful way to create less repetitive Open API documentation.
 There are some Open API features like [discriminator mapping](https://swagger.io/docs/specification/data-models/inheritance-and-polymorphism/) which require all schemas in the union to contain a ref.

 ##### Manually Registering Schema